Why is it so hard to drink a gallon of water a day?

 Track it.
 There are apps specifically for tracking water intake or you can also track it on MyFitnessPal along with your food intake to help keep yourself accountable.

 Limit other drinks.
 It is hard to drink water when you filled your stomach with soda.
-There just isn’t as much room in there until you go to the bathroom.
 Limiting other drinks will help you drink more water.
 Plus, the point of drinking more water is to keep you hydrated, soda dehydrates you…

-Drinking more water is an adjustment.
+Increasing your water intake is an adjustment.
 It can be hard in the beginning, but it is well worth it.
 You will find yourself less bloated, less constipated, less headache-y, less tired and surprisingly wanting to drink even more water.